HL7/fhir-specialty-rx/input/pages/message-structure.md

 - an event type equal to `query`
 - a Parameters resource as the `focus` (see below)
   - Search strings are specified in `query-string` parameter elements
-- a mandatory Patient resource representing the requesting party's understanding of the patient
+- a mandatory Patient resource representing the Data Consumer system's understanding of the patient
 - an optional Patient representing the patient in the responder's system
 - optional MedicationRequest, Practitioner, Organization resources to represent the associated specialty prescription